VittoriaFrau/RuleForge2024/README.md

 	- Api Compatibility Level: .NET Framework
 	- Scripting Backend: Mono

+4. Import the Rule forge prefab

+5. You need a gameobject called "Floor" or "floor"

 How to import RuleForge in a new scene (of the same project):